-Use this feature to set the Active State Power Management (ASPM) level for a PCI-E device.
+Use this item to set the Active State Power Management (ASPM) level for a PCI-E device.
 Select Auto for the system BIOS to automatically set the ASPM level based on the system configuration.
 Select Disabled to disable ASPM support.
+Select Force L0s to force all links to L0s state.
 The options are Disabled, Auto, and Force L0s.